Uralstech/ezrSquared/docs/docsrc/Embedding-ezrSquared.md

 # Embedding ezr²

+This documentation only applies to the *bleeding-edge latest version* of ezr² RE, which you may have to compile from the `ezrSquared-re` branch of the repository.

 Currently, the only version recommended for embedding in your C# apps is the latest version of ezr² RE, available on [*NuGet*](https://www.nuget.org/packages/ezrSquared).

 The NuGet package is targeted for .NET 9 and .NET Standard 2.1 and is compatible with Unity.
 You may need to use third-party packages like [*NuGetForUnity*](https://github.com/GlitchEnzo/NuGetForUnity) to import it into Unity.

-Also, this documentation only applies to the *bleeding-edge latest version* of ezr² RE, which you may have to compile from the `ezrSquared-re` branch of the repository.

 ## CodeExecutor.cs